 Cargo – Up

-Retiring Pilots – for 2022 seven (7) pilots are supposed to retire and the other 2 until 2023
+Retiring Pilots – for 2022 seven (7) pilots are supposed to retire and an additional 2 in 2023.

-PIT - At least 3 will be starting on February 1, 2022, and will recommend more early next year.
+PIT - Two started on February 1, 2022, and will likely recommend that more start by early next year.

 Motion (II) was made by Chair Steeves, seconded by Capt.
 Hanna, unanimously carried to approve the Pilot Complement Report.